-The late 1700s were rough for the royal family in Paris, and not just because by the end of it they all ended up at the guillotine.
+The late 1700s were rough for the royal family in Paris, and not just because by its close they would end up at the guillotine.
 Marie Antoinette grew so tired of being wealthy beyond all belief that she had a village created behind her mansion (which in turn was behind her vast palace).
 A village where servants could pretend to be poor villagers for her amusement.

 In case you wondered why the actual, real, non-actor peasants eventually just had enough, this was probably a factor.